osudrl/cassie-trajectory-editor/WRITEUP.md

 Implementing a PD controller, however, requires a tuning the constants for the P and D terms.
-Increasing both constants imrproves response time and decreases the number of simulation cycles needed to reach the target, but increasing these parameters also increases the instability of the simulation.
+Increasing both constants improves response time and decreases the number of simulation cycles needed to reach the target, but increasing these parameters also increases the instability of the simulation.
 Though trial and error, it was determined that increasing the weighting of the derivative term was the primary factor causing simulation instability.

-To determine which set of constants result in the most favorable controller, an automated tester was run overnight.
+To determine which set of constants result in the most favorable controller, an [automated tester](https://github.com/osudrl/cassie-trajectory-editor/tree/automatedrop) was run overnight.
-The test script independently tested different weightings for the two terms: simulation steps (dependent vairable) was measured as a function of Kp (independent) and Kd (independent).
+The [test script](https://github.com/osudrl/cassie-trajectory-editor/blob/automatedrop/auto.py) independently tested different weightings for the two terms: simulation steps (dependent variable) was measured as a function of Kp (independent) and Kd (independent).
 The script generated two sets of data: [lifting the right foot up](https://github.com/osudrl/cassie-trajectory-editor/blob/87ed7f0df94cba1e70309e44e64a87882f006453/auto-liftleg.csv) and [swinging the right foot out](https://github.com/osudrl/cassie-trajectory-editor/blob/87ed7f0df94cba1e70309e44e64a87882f006453/auto-swingleg.csv).
 These two datasets were each plotted in three dimensions with [this script](https://github.com/osudrl/cassie-trajectory-editor/blob/87ed7f0df94cba1e70309e44e64a87882f006453/3dplot.py).